Hot Water Heater Repair Specialist

 Finally, issues with the pressure relief valve, which is designed to release excess pressure in the tank, are quite common.
 A malfunctioning pressure relief valve can lead to an increased risk of a leak or even an explosion.

-These problems illustrate the importance of regular maintenance for water heaters, which can help to catch and correct minor issues before they become major problems.
+These problems illustrate the importance of regular maintenance for water heaters, which can help catch and correct minor issues before they become major problems.
 As with any appliance, a well-maintained water heater is more likely to operate efficiently and have a longer lifespan.

 Is it worth it to repair a hot water heater?